 - In addition, applicants must have completed a minimum of 48 credit hours of undergraduate work in studio art courses and 12 credit hours in art history courses.

-- A typed Statement of Intent of no more than 500 words detailing the applicant’s educational and professional goals in the field of Fine Arts;
+- A Statement of Intent of no more than 500 words detailing the applicant’s educational and professional goals in the field of Fine Arts;

-- A resume (no longer than two pages);
+- A resume (no longer than two pages).

 Upon entering the MFA program, the student will select an advisor/mentor with whom he/she will develop a plan of study.
 In consultation with this mentor, the student will select courses that follow this plan and ensure timely progress toward graduation.
 The instructor of each course will evaluate the student’s level of achievement and progress in that particular class.
 Additionally, the student’s progress will be reviewed and evaluated in each of the four required seminar courses.
-Each student’s faculty mentor will, on a regular basis, review the progress of the students they are supervising and provide the information necessary for the Director of Graduate Studies for Studio Art to provide an annual review for the School of Interdisciplinary and Graduate Studies.
+Each student’s faculty mentor will, on a regular basis, review the progress of the students they are supervising and provide the information necessary for the Director of Graduate Studies for Studio Art to provide an annual review for the Graduate School.

 Upon completion of the first year and a minimum of 18 credit hours, and again upon completion of the second year and a minimum of 36 credit hours, the student will undergo an MFA Review where their progress will be evaluated by a committee comprised of a minimum of three members of the faculty.
 The MFA student’s faculty mentor will serve as chair of the committee.
 Students who receive a favorable evaluation will be allowed to continue in the program and prepare a body of artwork for their thesis exhibition.
 Students who do not pass an MFA Review will be re-evaluated in the following semester.
 Students who receive two unsatisfactory evaluations may be recommended for dismissal.